Coconut: Description

 Cocos nucifera is a large palm, growing up to 30 m tall, with pinnate leaves 4–6 m long, and pinnae 60–90 cm long; old leaves break away cleanly, leaving the trunk smooth.
 On fertile soil, a tall coconut palm tree can yield up to 75 fruits per year, but more often yields less than 30.
 Given proper care and growing conditions, coconut palms produce their first fruit in six to ten years, taking 15 to 20 years to reach peak production.

 True-to-type dwarf varieties of Pacific coconuts have been cultivated by the Austronesian peoples since ancient times.
-These varieties were selected for slower growth, sweeter coconut water, and often brightly-colored fruits.
-Many modern different varieties are also grown, including the Maypan coconut, King coconut, and Macapuno.
+These varieties were selected for slower growth, sweeter coconut water, and often brightly colored fruits.
+Many modern varieties are also grown, including the Maypan, King, and Macapuno.
 These vary by the taste of the coconut water and color of the fruit, as well as other genetic factors.

 Fruit

 Botanically, the coconut fruit is a drupe, not a true nut.
 Like other fruits, it has three layers: the exocarp, mesocarp, and endocarp.
 The exocarp is the glossy outer skin, usually yellow-green to yellow-brown in color.
 The mesocarp is composed of a fiber, called coir, which has many traditional and commercial uses.
 Both the exocarp and the mesocarp make up the "husk" of the coconut, while the endocarp makes up the hard coconut "shell".
 The endocarp is around 4 mm thick and has three distinctive germination pores (micropyles) on the distal end.
 Two of the pores are plugged (the "eyes"), while one is functional.

 The interior of the endocarp is hollow and is lined with a thin brown seed coat around 0.2 mm thick.
 The endocarp is initially filled with a multinucleate liquid endosperm (the coconut water).
 As development continues, cellular layers of endosperm deposit along the walls of the endocarp up to 11 mm thick, starting at the distal end.
 They eventually form the edible solid endosperm (the "coconut meat" or "coconut flesh") which hardens over time.
 The small cylindrical embryo is embedded in the solid endosperm directly below the functional pore of the endosperm.
 During germination, the embryo pushes out of the functional pore and forms a haustorium (the coconut sprout) inside the central cavity.
 The haustorium absorbs the solid endosperm to nourish the seedling.